 This article contains information about the following topics:

 Getting There | Things to See | Entertainment | Where to Eat and Drink | Market Food Vendors Video | Events | Other Information

-Granville Island has an interesting set up where it includes industrial activities (like a cement plant) and streets of parking combined with boutiques, artisan studios, places to eat and theatres scattered around.
-It’s also one of the Lower Mainland’s most popular tourist destinations.
+Granville Island has an interesting set up.
+The place includes industrial activities (like a cement plant) and streets of parking combined with boutiques, art studios, places to eat and theatres scattered around.
+It’s an eclectic neighbourhood and one of the Lower Mainland’s most popular tourist destinations.

 Getting to Granville Island